 - The plan-do-check-act cycle (PDCA) is no longer mandated

-To equip yourself with a better understanding of these changes and the many other changes, I recommend that you download IT Governance’s free green paper – Comparing ISO 27001:2005 to ISO 27001:2013 which provides a side-by-side comparison of the 2005 and 2013 versions.
+To equip yourself with a better understanding of these changes and the many other changes, I recommend that you download IT Governance’s free green paper – ISO 27001:2013 – Technical guidance for transitioning from ISO 27001:2005′ green paper which provides a side-by-side comparison of the 2005 and 2013 versions.

 As well as this green paper, I also recommend that you take a look through IT Governance’s free ISO 27001:2013 resources.